 - Many small businesses offer multiple services triggering federal and state laws.
 While retaining corporate counsel cannot prevent all litigation, properly setting up your business can drastically reduce liability and related expenses.
 Boilerplate contracts and downloadable online forms seldom reflect state law accurately and only provide false security.
 Whether you need website terms and conditions, an employee handbook, or bulletproof liability waivers, only trust experienced corporate counsel in your operative state.

 Average Cost of Retaining Corporate Lawyers in Virginia and D.C.

 Many small businesses mistakenly assume they cannot afford dedicated legal counsel.
 However, it often costs less than you’d think.
 General business lawyers frequently provide an array of services at pre-negotiated rates without expensive annual retainers.
-It’s often cheaper to retain consulting business attorneys than hire in-house counsel.
+It’s usually cheaper to retain consulting business attorneys than hire in-house counsel.
 Typically, small business operations attorneys request annual retainers between $500 and $10,000, depending on your unique legal needs.
 They might then offer guaranteed advisory services, reduced hourly rates, or flat-fee agreements throughout the year.
 For example, general counsel may provide Virginia startup services – including drafting operating agreements, filing articles of organization, and registering with the IRS – for an affordable flat fee.
 Business clients often set the scope of the attorney-client relationship to meet their legal and budgetary needs.

 Benefits and Services Offered by General Business Counsel